An introductory example

 Interfacing with Java

 While it is possible to build a complete application with it, Cell is designed to be a domain-specific language, used to generate code for a number of different target languages.
-The ones that are already supported are C++, Java and C#.
-We'll make use of the Java code generator here, since it's the one that is in the most advanced stage of development at the moment.
+The ones that are already supported are Java and C#.
+We'll be using the Java code generator here, but the differences between the two are minimal anyway.
 When compiling the code that we've seen in this chapter, the code generator will produce an

 OnlineForum class that can be used from your native Java code to instantiate, control and read the state of the instances of the automaton defined in the Cell codebase.
 Here's the interface of the generated Java class, in pseudo-Java code: